vExcess/JITLang/README.md

 # JITLang
-A Just In Time compiled language that aims to be JavaScript the way JavaScript should have been designed.
-The language combines features from both lower level and higher level languages.
-For example JITLang is both dynamically and statically typed.
+A Just In Time compiled language that aims to be a hybrid language combining features from both lower level and higher level languages.
+For example function return types and arguments are by default dynamically typed, but they can be explicitly declared to be a certain type resulting in static typing behavior.
+Some people argue that defaulting to dynamic typing is prone to bugs; if you can't remember to type your functions then that's a skill issue, but regardless to make development as convienent as possible, I will add compiler flags which you can use to ensure type safety.

 ## Feedback Appreciated
-If you find any discrepancies or vague cases in my specification please let me know so that I can fix them.
+If you find any discrepancies or ambiguous cases in my specification please let me know so that I can fix them.

 ## Notes:
-  - The language is FAR from being complete.
-It's just barely a usable language at the moment.
+  - I've tried to write a complete specification, but I'm sure there are details and edge cases I haven't thought about.
-  - The language is theoretically capabable of being faster than JavaScript, however at the moment my runtime is about 10,000x slower.
+  - The language is theoretically capable of being faster than JavaScript, however at the moment my runtime is about 10,000x slower.
-  - I implemented it's runtime in JavaScript which happens to be very very slow, but in the future I will rewrite VexScript's runtime in C++ which should make it much more performant.
+  - It's runtime is currently only implemented in JavaScript (which is quite slow) and it only supports a very small subset of the language (which is why I haven't publicly released it yet)
+  - I am planning to implement Web Assembly as a compilation target for JITLang which would result in the unique ability to easily write code for the web that has near native performance.
+Currently if you want to compile code to Web Assembly, you'll need to use Emscripten which is a big native executable which can't run in a browser.
+In comparison JITLang will be able to compile inside your web browser and will be much more lightweight.

 ## Purpose
 To be a language that combines the high-level features and syntax of JavaScript with lower-level features from Java and C++.
 The language is meant to allow the programmer flexible and concise code while maintaining simplicity and fast execution speed.
 While JavaScript forces you to write unoptimizable code that is easy to understand and C++ forces you to write dangerously complex code that is highly optimizable, JIT-Lang lets you write performant code where it matters and simple code where convenient.
 JitLang is designed to be JavaScript the way JavaScript should have been designed.
 It gets rid of the stupid features of JavaScript that nobody uses.
 For example in JavaScript Object plus Array equals Number, and Array plus Number equals String which makes complete logical sense (love this video https://www.destroyallsoftware.com/talks/wat).
 JavaScript also has a lot of ambiguous syntax that JitLang does away with.
-It is superior to Java because “I love being forced to type out ‘class Main { public static void main(String[] args) {} }’ every time I want to start a program said no programmer ever” (Also highly recommend https://www.youtube.com/watch?v=m4-HM_sCvtQ).
+It is superior to Java because "I love being forced to type out ‘class Main { public static void main(String[] args) {} }’ every time I want to start a program said no programmer ever" (Also highly recommend https://www.youtube.com/watch?v=m4-HM_sCvtQ).
 OOP is great and all, but making literally everything its own class is going too far.
-In C++, the specification for the language is vague so don’t know if the int you are using is 4 bytes or 2 bytes.
-JitLang adds features from C++ that neither JS nor Java supports such as multiple inheritance and operator overloading which are incredibly helpful for writing concise and understandable code.
+In C++, the specification for the language is vague so never know if the int you are using is 4 bytes or 2 bytes.
+JitLang also adds features that neither JS nor Java support such as multiple inheritance and operator overloading which are incredibly helpful for writing concise and clean code.

 ## Execution
-JitLang source code are stored as “.jitl” files synonymous with “.java” files.
-Source code files are then compiled to JitLang bytecode/syntax tree files stored as “.jitt” which are the equivalent to Java’s “.class” files.
-The “.jitt” files are then run in the JitLang VM.
-JitLang source code can be compiled to native executables for ease of distribution.
-However, compiling to a native executable may result in a large file size if the JitLang compiler needs to bundle the JitLang Virtual Machine into the executable.
+JitLang source code are stored as ".jitl" files synonymous with ".java" files.
+Source code files are then compiled to JITLang bytecode/syntax tree files stored as ".jitt" which are the equivalent to Java’s ".class" files.
+The ".jitt" files are then run in the JITLang VM.
+JITLang can also be compiled directly to native executables or Web Assembly.
+Depending on the complexity of the code the executable may be larger if the compiler needs to bundle the JITLang VM inside of the executable.

+## Semicolons
+There is a big argument between whether languages should require semicolons or frown upon them.
+JavaScript says both are good.
+However the way JavaScript did it is absolutely awful.
+While JS makes semicolons technically optional, the use or lack thereof can drastically change the meaning of the code which very often leads to frustrating bugs.
+JITLang on the other hand makes semicolons completely optional, meaning they are only for asthetics.
+However unlike JS, the usage or lack of semicolons make no change to the meaning of the code.

 ## Special Words
 ### Keywords